 (4)

-(a) The potent thing, e.g., the seer, the house-building capacity, is responsible for what comes to be, as we saw, but potency relates to the accomplishment it generates in two ways:
+(a) The potent thing, for example, the seer, the house-building capacity, is responsible for what comes to be, as we saw, but potency relates to the accomplishment it generates in two ways:

-(b) Whenever only the exercise (chrēsis) comes to be (genesis), as, for example, in seeing, contemplating, life, and happiness (i.e., natural sources),
+(b) Whenever only the exercise (chrēsis) comes to be (gignomai), as, for example, in seeing, contemplating, life, and happiness (i.e., natural sources),

 i.
 The exercise or being-at-work is the last thing, the telos.